brunacama/gapminder-analysis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gapminder-analysis is to ...
+gapminder-analysis is just a test, I'm doing this as part of a course, enjoy my cool stock image